 Those who have served our country are most deserving of the benefits that they have been promised.
 Unfortunately, our veterans have not always been shown this respect.
 Congressman Cartwright promises to honor our veterans’ service by voting to fully fund all programs on which our veterans rely.

 As our service men and women return from overseas, many face difficulty in returning to work or securing new employment after a career in the military.
 Congressman Cartwright understands this difficulty and will work to ensure that all of our returning men and women are given every opportunity to adapt to civilian life.

 If you have a specific veteran’s issue, please contact a district office.

 More on Veterans Issues

-Washington, DC – Today, U.S. Congressman Matt Cartwright announced his subcommittee assignments for the House Committee on Appropriations.
-Cartwright will serve on the Commerce, Justice, and Science (CJS) Subcommittee and the Financial Services and General Government (FSGG) Subcommittee.
+Cartwright will also return as a senior member of the Commerce, Justice, and Science Subcommittee and the Financial Services and General Government Subcommittee.